gamehelp16/monstercat-browser/README.md

 - New features like album/track filtering and tracklist sorting.
 - Fancy new animations!

+## Changelog

+**May 31st, 2017**

+- Added "all" category
+- Tweaked some animations
+- Click album art to enlarge in album view
+- Change page title according to content
+- Fixed moombahton genre color

+## Todo list:

+- Retain scrolling in the main view
+- Track streaming
+- Sort album list by oldest
+- Some free EPs (like MCF025) are categorized as a single

 If you want, you can still find the old version of the site [here](https://github.com/gamehelp16/monstercat-browser-old).